9 signs you are ready to do an internship abroad

 Intern Colombia provides the opportunity to create unforgettable experiences and memories during your internship abroad in Colombia.
 If you are a student, graduate, or young professional we can find an internship that is right for you.
 If you’re still at university, students can connect their internship experience to their academic life and goals.
 Our internships programs can provide you with academic credit and can also form part of your thesis.

 If you would like to know more about Colombia or what it's like to do an internship program in South America.
 Please contact a member of our team.
+To learn more about our new remote internships & virtual internships - click here.

 This blog post was written & published by Intern Colombia on 25 June 2018